swiss/e-collecting-hackathon/README.md

 2. Add your name and GitHub account to the "Team Members" section of your team's GitHub repository README file.
 3. Design and develop your solution.
 4. Document your solution.
-5. Present and demo your solution.
+5. Present and demo your solution at the end of the hackathon.

 ## Program